ElWanderer/kOS_scripts/documentation/lib_dock_readme.md

 Note - each waypoint is defined by a position vector from the previous waypoint (starting with `target_port`).
 As such, my explanation often talks about how long they are.

-Comment - each waypoint is defined by a LOCK statement in the hope that they would update if/when the target moves.
-Unfortunately testing with a small probe that rotated all too easily showed that this does not seem to happen.
-Instead, it should be possible to define each waypoint as a function and store a list of delegates.
+Note 2 - each waypoint is defined by a LOCK statement as the idea was that they would update if/when the target moves.
+Unfortunately, testing showed that this does not happen and that the waypoints are fixed once the route has been finalised.
+It should be possible to define each waypoint as a function and store a list of delegates so that they do update, but testing showed that this requires further changes to prevent it from breaking down completely due to the route flip-flopping between two opposite directions.

 The waypoint placement logic is as follows: